What is Cognitive Bias?

-A cognitive bias is an error in cognition that arises when a person’s line of reasoning when making a decision is flawed because of their own personal beliefs.
+A cognitive bias is an error in cognition that arises in a person’s line of reasoning when making a decision is flawed by personal beliefs.
 Cognitive errors play a major role in behavioral finance theory and are studied by investors and academics alike.
 This guide will cover the top 10 most important types of biases.

 List of Top 10 Types of Cognitive Bias

 Below is a list of the top 10 types of cognitive bias that exist in behavioral finance.